thecloudgarage/boomi-examples/boomi-iot-pipeline-v2/boomi_dir/boomi_profiles/connections-operations.md

     * gpsterminalId (select is Replacement variable?)

-## gpsinventory-http-put-operation (update current values back into postgresql via springboot)
+## Processor HTTP PUT operation (update current values back into postgresql via springboot)

 Prior to the operation, there is a set properties shape to set the replacement variable via the Dynamic Document property
 * Dynamic Document Property: gpsterminalId